 The major functions of OPA are to:

-- Provide policy guidance for the conduct of clemency proceedings and the standards for decision.
+- Provide policy guidance in connection with clemency proceedings and the standards for decision.

-- Respond to inquiries from clemency applicants, their representatives, public groups, Members of Congress, various federal, state, and local officials, and others concerning clemency petitions and the clemency process.
+- Review and respond to inquiries concerning executive clemency petitions and the clemency process from applicants, their representatives, members of the public, Members of Congress, and various federal, state, and local officials and agencies.

-- Maintain contacts with Department of Justice officials, the Counsel to the President, and other government officials to advise them on clemency matters as requested.
+- Maintain contacts with senior level Department officials, the Counsel to the President, and other government officials, to advise them on clemency matters and carry out any clemency-related initiatives or directives as requested.